Naproxen Dosage - Everything You Need To Know

 If you take more Naproxen than you need, you increase your risk of experiencing negative side effects and the potential health hazards that come with using high doses of Naproxen (particularly on your stomach).

-Taking a Naproxen dose that is too low for you and your condition, on the other hand, could result in your pain and inflammation not being adequately treated or reduced.
+Taking a Naproxen dose that is too low for you and your condition could result in your pain and inflammation not being adequately treated or reduced.

 Always follow your pharmacist's or doctor's instructions when using this (or any other) medication.
 The course of treatment and dosage that is prescribed for you will be listed on your prescription and on the label of your pharmaceutical box.